This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 These laws help ensure schools provide special education services, technologies, inclusion, and accommodations.

-Your lawyer can help you determine which laws apply to a particular situation and go up against the groups discriminating or denying your child access.
+Your lawyer can help you determine which laws apply to a particular situation and take action against groups that are discriminating against or denying your child access.

 Cerebral Palsy Lawsuits in Vermont